 Symptoms can include tingling in the lips and fingertips, numbing of the arms and legs, nausea, difficulty breathing and even death.
 Anyone with these symptoms should seek immediate medical care, or call 911 or their local clinic immediately.

-Despite the toxin advisory being lifted, KANA still encourages shellfish harvesters around Kodiak to submit a sample of their shellfish to the organization for free testing through the harvest and hold program.
+Despite the toxin advisory being relaxed, KANA encourages caution and recommends shellfish harvesters submit a sample of their shellfish to the organization for free testing through the harvest and hold program.

 For more information and to see the latest toxin levels from last week’s sampled shellfish, go online to KANA Environmental’s website.